 The Baymen of Peconic Bay

 This exhibit pays homage to those hard working bay men and features the equipment they use.
 Included in the display are images of the animals and creatures of the sea hauled up in their nets, on fishing line, in traps and by rakes and draggers.
-The commercial fishing fleet of Greenport Harbor may have diminished in recent years, but the call of the sea resounds in the Bay Men's souls.

 A Photographic Day in the Life of a Fisherman